-The Seven Types of Fractures Caused in Personal Injury Accidents
+The 7 Types of Fractures Caused in Personal Injury Accidents

-There are seven types of fractures that can occur in a personal injury accident, such as a traffic collision, work accident, or slip and fall, according to InnerBody, OrthoInfo and PBMC Health.
+There are seven types of fractures that can occur in a personal injury accident, such as a car accident, work accident, or slip and fall, according to InnerBody, OrthoInfo, and PBMC Health.
 One type of fracture is not necessarily “worse” than another; the severity of the fracture, the location of the break, the age and health of the patient, and other circumstances often have more to do with a patient’s outcome than the type of break itself.
 However, some of the following fractures tend to be more devastating for long-term recovery and mobility than others.

-- Transverse Fracture—The bone breaks at a 90-degree angle (or horizontal angle) to the long axis of the bone.
-Imagine breaking a dry stick for a campfire across your knee—the piece of wood breaks evenly at a perpendicular angle to the long axis of the stick.
+The bone breaks at a 90-degree angle (or horizontal angle) to the long axis of the bone.
+Imagine breaking a dry stick for a campfire across your knee.
+The piece of wood breaks evenly at a perpendicular angle to the long axis of the stick.
 Transverse fractures occur in such a manner when there is immense force applied perpendicularly to the bone.
 For example, a transverse fracture may occur to the femur of a pedestrian who, while walking across the street, is hit from the side by a car.
 Transverse fractures require surgery to align the bone ends in place.

 If you were injured in a personal injury accident and suffered a bone fracture, multiple fractures, or other injuries, our Ocala personal injury attorneys can help ensure that your extensive medical costs are fully covered, and more.
-Call the Glover Law Firm today at 352-484-0775 to schedule a free consultation.
+Call the Glover Law Firm today at (352) 484-0775 or email us to schedule a free consultation.